IMPORTANT ANNOUNCEMENT - For information about the Biden-Harris Student Debt Relief Plan and Income Driven Repayment (IDR) CLICK HERE.

 On April 19, 2022, the U.S. Department of Education (ED) announced several changes and updates that will bring borrowers closer to forgiveness under income-driven repayment (IDR) plans.
 These adjustments to borrower accounts include conducting a one-time revision of IDR payment counters to address past inaccuracies (including automatically discharging loans for eligible borrowers) and permanently fixing IDR payment counting by reforming ED’s IDR tracking procedures going forward.

-If you have a VSAC Federal Family Education Loan (FFELP) loan, you must consolidate your loans with the U.S. Department of Education by May 1, 2023, to receive the benefit of the IDR account adjustments.
+If you have a VSAC Federal Family Education Loan Program (FFELP) loan, you must consolidate your loans with the U.S. Department of Education by the end of 2023 to receive the benefit of the IDR account adjustments.

 For more information on eligibility and how to apply, visit the Income-Driven Repayment page on StudentAid.gov